-- (b) the financial means of the parties and the prospect of enforcement of the costs decision against the other party, - (c) whether such security for costs is compatible with the parties' right of access to justice and a fair trial.
+- (1) A party may apply for the other party to provide reasonable security for costs. - (2) In deciding an application for security for costs, the court shall take into account - (a) the likelihood that the applicant will be able to claim reimbursement of the costs of the proceedings, - (b) the financial means of the parties and the prospect of enforcement of the costs decision against the other party, - (c) whether such security for costs is compatible with the parties' right of access to justice and a fair trial.

-1. The question whether the Rules should include provision on security for costs is a difficult one.
-It could be argued that a party has a fair interest in obtaining security for costs where a decision on the recovery of the costs could be futile because the prospect of recovering such costs from the other party enforcement proceedings is guestionable.
+- 1. The question whether the Rules should include provision on security for costs is a difficult one.
+It could be argued that a party has a fair interest in obtaining security for costs where a decision on the recovery of the costs could be futile because the prospect of recovering such costs from the other party enforcement proceedings is questionable.
 It could equally be argued that requiring a party to provide security for costs as a prerequisite for the further conduct of proceedings can directly affect their right of access to justice.
 This is particularly apposite in cases where the respondent to such an application argues that the applicant does not have the necessary funds to reimburse its own costs after the proceedings.
-Reconciling these two conflicting objectives is not easy, and as a consequence some national jurisdictions, such as the French Code of Civil Procedure, do not provide any special guarantee for the payment of costs incurred in litigation.

-2. This Rule aims to take account of both competing arguments, by providing the court with a discretion to award security for costs.
-It further seeks to balance the competing arguments by articulating a number of factors that need to be examined by the court in reaching a decision whether to make such an order.

-3. An order for security for costs cannot be made in cases where it is based on the fact that the respondent party is a national or a domiciliary of another EU Member State.249 Moreover, international treaties may prevent a court from ordering security for costs in certain situations (e.g. Article 14 of the HCCH Convention of 25 October 1980 on International Access to Justice).
-In any event, when considering an application for security for costs, a court must take into account whether international law and the respective national law provide a fair opportunity to enforce the costs decision against the respondent.
+Reconciling these two conflicting objectives is not easy, and as a consequence some national jurisdictions, such as the French Code of Civil Procedure, do not provide any special guarantee for the payment of costs incurred in litigation. - 2.
+This Rule aims to take account of both competing arguments, by providing the court with a discretion to award security for costs.
+It further seeks to balance the competing arguments by articulating a number of factors that need to be examined by the court in reaching a decision whether to make such an order. - 3.
+An order for security for costs cannot be made in cases where it is based on the fact that the respondent party is a national or a domiciliary of another EU Member State.16 Moreover, international treaties may prevent a court from ordering security for costs in certain situations (e.g. Article 14 of the HCCH Convention of 25 October 1980 on International Access to Justice).
+In any event, when considering an application for security for costs, a court must take into account whether international law and the respective national law provide a fair opportunity to enforce the costs decision against the respondent. - 4.
+In the light of the foregoing, the prospect of obtaining security for costs will be greater in situations where the respondent's funds are located in a non-EU country and the applicant is based in an EU country and the respondent cannot demonstrate that they have sufficient funds to pay the costs of proceedings.17 Ordering security for costs in favour of a litigant domiciled in the EU against a respondent who is also domiciled in EU but does not have the necessary funds will only be possible in exceptional cases.
+However, it is possible to envisage such cases, e.g., situations where the actual claimant does not have the necessary funds, but its parent company does, or where it is apparent that the respondent is a mere "process vehicle", i.e. an entity founded for the sole purpose of limiting the financial exposure resulting from potential loss by the "real" respondent.